Morrill Land-Grant Acts

 The Morrill Land-Grant Acts are United States statutes that allowed for the creation of land-grant colleges in U.S. states, focusing on agricultural and mechanical studies.

 The Morrill Act of 1862 (12 Stat.
 503 (1862) later codified as et seq.) was enacted during the American Civil War, and the Morrill Act of 1890 (the Agricultural College Act of 1890 (later codified as et seq.) expanded this model.

 History

 Early attempts

-The idea of publicly-funded agricultural colleges had existed for the duration of the United States.
-For most of the early 19th-century, the idea was prevalent among the Whig Party and what would become the Midwest.
+The idea of publicly funded agricultural colleges had existed for much of the history of the United States.
 President George Washington called for public support of agricultural education in his 1796 address to Congress.
+For most of the early 19th century, the idea was prevalent among the Whig Party and what would become the Midwest.

 The idea to fund agricultural colleges with public land appropriations was championed by agriculturist and professor Jonathan Baldwin Turner of Illinois College in the 1830s.

 Efforts for a federal bill were stymied by antebellum politics.
 Southern legislators blocked attempts for an agricultural college bill.
 However, some Northern states introduced and funded their own, years prior to the national bill.